zhaozhixu/TensorLight/README.md

     ./configure
     ```
     There are options to custom your building and installation process.
-    You can just append options after `./configure`, such as:
+    You can append them after `./configure`, such as:

     ```
-    ./configure CUDA_ENABLE=1
+    ./configure --cuda-enable=1
     ```
+    Detailed `./configure` options can be printed using `./configure -h`:

     After that, use `make` to compile the library and run the tests.
 Then `make install`
     to copy the library files and headers into the installation directory,